XXLutz13/Master_data/Master/Questions.md

 - [ ] is contact end resistance / effective active area relevant for my thesis -> see Schroder2006: is more likely to be relevant for contacts formed by depositing a metal on a thin layer of a low band gap material on a higher band gap material

+- [ ] installation of e.g. Origin? => uni licence but not istallable through the IISB network